Posted on

 Vitamin D and Type 2 Diabetes?

-There may be an association of Vitamin D and insulin resistance.
-According to the McMaster Optimal Aging Portal, there may be a reason to link Vitamin D to the support of type 2 diabetes, in some, not all people.
+There may be an association between Vitamin D and insulin resistance.
+According to the McMaster Optimal Aging Portal, there may be a reason to link Vitamin D to supporting type 2 diabetes in some, but not all, people.
 This might be due to the ability of 1,25-dihydroxyvitamin D to stimulate pancreatic B cells to secrete insulin.

 Before you go and supplement Vitamin D for your blood sugar, understand that there is also a genetic polymorphism that might affect your blood sugar control.
 This means that you may also be redisposed to the issue, genetically, and a Vitamin D supplement will not change that.